 But the controversy doesn’t end there.
 Over on the Roon forums, investigations are underway into Tidal’s new Hifi tier.
 The suggestion (not yet proven) is that Tidal is swapping out CD-quality/lossless FLAC files for MQA equivalents but stripped of their header information so that they playback at a maximum of 16bit/44.1kHz and can’t be unfolded to higher resolutions.
 Given their obsession with FLAC file purity (not a bad thing per se), one has to wonder why these same people weren’t raising hell with UMG who, until very recently, was injecting their FLACs with audible digital watermarks; or why the suggestion that one streaming service was normalising FLAC playback at the data level wasn’t further questioned.

 I hope Tidal soon clarifies whether or not their new Hifi tier (one that dispenses with hi-res audio) will stream the original CD-quality FLAC or a CD-quality MQA equivalent.
-One of the advantages for streaming services in adopting MQA is that they need only store one data file per song instead of separate files for each of the hi-res, CD-quality and lossy tiers.
+One advantage for streaming services adopting MQA is that they need only store one data file per song, instead of separate files for each of the hi-res, CD-quality and lossy tiers.
 That spells big savings in data storage costs for any company managing a 70-million strong library of songs.
 But in a year of heavy MQA-skepticism, Tidal’s vague use of ‘lossless’ and ‘1411kbps’ in describing the new ‘Hifi’ tier falls short on the clarity needed by those keen to sidestep MQA.

 If we want to avoid MQA files whilst on a so-called ‘lossless Hifi’ tier on which Tidal is removing lossless/CD-quality files to leave only the MQA version – as claimed but not yet verified as standard practice – then we should remember that this is a Tidal decision, not an MQA decision, and switch to a streaming service that doesn’t use MQA.
 Right now, that means Deezer, Amazon Music HD or Qobuz.
 By year’s end, it will include Spotify and (probably) Apple Music.
 Our options are numerous.